-We further analyse the NN performance using option pricing and implied volatility smile.
-Once again, in terms of speed, we see that the two-dimensional QUAD method with neural TPDF is remarkably faster than the one-dimensional QUAD method with semi-closed form marginal density even when using fewer quadrature points.
+We further analyze the NN performance using option pricing and implied volatility smile (see Table 10 and Figure 14).
+Once again, in terms of speed, we see that the two-dimensional QUAD method with neural TPDF is remarkably faster than the one-dimensional QUAD method with semiclosed form marginal density even when using fewer quadrature points.
 In terms of accuracy, the neural TPDF produces accurate option prices and implied volatility, with percentage implied volatility error smaller than 0.5%.

-We train the stochastic volatility with jump model in the parametric space and compare the pricing errors of the NN approximated density against the semi-closed form solutions over the random parameter sets across different moneyness positions and maturities.
+We train the stochastic volatility with jump model in the parametric space and compare the pricing errors of the NN approximated density against the semiclosed form solutions over the random parameter sets across different moneyness positions and maturities.
 We use the same moneyness definition as in Section 4.1.
 From Table 11, we see that the pricing errors for the SVJ model are similar to the case of the Heston model.
 In fact, the performance of our approach may even be slightly better in the case of the SVJ model.
-This could be because with the introduction of the jump component, the density for a given maturity is more spread out, i.e., the turns are smoother for CDF, making it even easier for NN to approximate the density.
+This could be because with the introduction of the jump component, the density for a given maturity is more spread out, that is, the turns are smoother for CDF, making it even easier for NN to approximate the density.